LukeGrahamLandry/franca/README.md

 - no blessed methods, call any function with dot syntax (like d/nim)
 - lazy analysis, functions/constants that are statically unreachable may contain invalid code (like zig)
 - nonlocal returns from inline lambdas (like kotlin/ruby)
+- manual memory management with explicit allocators (like zig, tho i don't care about fallibility)

 ## Backends